MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ### Known issues

-#### Container hostname must match the gMSA name for Windows Server 2016, versions 1709 and 1803
+#### Container hostname must match the gMSA name for Windows Server 2016 and Windows 10, versions 1709 and 1803

 If you're running Windows Server 2016, version 1709 or 1803, the hostname of your container must match your gMSA SAM Account Name.